Mario Hirsch

-Mario Hirsch (born 6 April 1949 in Luxembourg City) is a Luxembourgian political scientist and journalist.
+Mario Hirsch (6 April 1949 – 24 July 2023) was a Luxembourgish political scientist and journalist.

 Hirsch received his PhD at Fondation Nationale des Sciences Politiques.
 He began lecturing at the Institut d'études politiques de Strasbourg.
 He became personal advisor to Prime Minister Gaston Thorn in 1974: a position that he held for four years.
 He then went back to lecturing, including at Université Laval in Canada, and Babeş-Bolyai University and University of Bucharest in Romania.

 In 1983, he began working for Clay T. Whitehead, who had left Hughes Aircraft to found the company that would go on to become SES.
 He was secretary of the Democratic Party's delegation in the Chamber of Deputies from 1986 to 1996.
 An ally of Charles Goerens, Hirsch left the position after Goerens was removed as party President.